BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle2/DOCS.md

   - sensor.my_blazer_ev_discharge_min_soc
 ```

 **Note**: These sensors are only available for electric vehicles.
-The Get EV Charging Metrics button will not create sensors for ICE (Internal Combustion Engine) vehicles.
+The Get EV Charging Metrics and Refresh EV Charging Metrics buttons will not create sensors for ICE (Internal Combustion Engine) vehicles.

 ## Dynamically Change Polling Frequency Using MQTT